presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task6_return/task.md

         int age = -1;

         if (age < 0) {
-            // return will break main method.
-As main method(function) is only method in our execution.
+            // return will break the main method.
+As main method(function) is the only method in our execution.
             // It terminates the application
             return;
         }